 Now and then, you must change the default WiFi network on the Denon S-32 internet radio.
 Why?
 Because perhaps your WiFi network has changed SSID names or passwords.
 Or, your office IT guru asks you to move your S-32 to a less busy network.
 Or, perhaps you were connecting to a city Wi-Fi hotspot that has since gone silent.
 In any case, setting the saved network is simple.
-We’ll walk through how to do that below.
-We show how to reconnect WiFi network on this radio below.
+We’ll walk through how to connect to WiFi on the Denon S 32 internet radio.
 Plus, we also include pictures of the radio’s screen faces, as seen during this task.

 You can switch from a still-working network, or from a broken one.
 In either case, the WiFi setup routine stays the same.
 Here, we detail the case where the radio fails to connect to a WiFi network that worked before.
 We then show how to set a new, in-range network.

 Note that reconnect WiFi does not erase any settings you programmed into your radio at the Denon Internet Radio Portal.
 Once you reconnect WiFi, your stations once more appear on the radio.

 Before starting, make sure your desired WiFi network is on the air.
 Then, attach the included WiFi antenna to the antenna port on S-32 back.
 Point it straight up.
 If you’re not sure about the network, test it first with another WiFi device.

 How to Connect WiFi Network on the Denon S-32 Internet Radio

 1. Connect WiFi on Denon S 32: Turn the Radio On

 When you tap the power button, you’ll see the “Please Wait” message.
 The bottom line, shows several status messages as the S-32 powers up.
 In the next picture, the “Checking function…,” message displays.